Northwest Africa 5207 (NWA 5207)

 Type specimen: A total of 20 g is on deposit at NAU.
 The main mass holder is anonymous.

 Northwest Africa 5207 is a basalt-bearing feldspathic breccia.
-It may be paired with the NWA 2995 clan.
+It may be paired with the NWA 2995 clan as it was found about the same time.
 There are some subtle compositional differences, however, based on my analysis of the sample in the photo above.
-Also, none of the NWA 2995 clan are described to have green glasses.
+Also, none of the NWA 2995 clan are described to contain green glasses.

 Meteoritical Bulletin Database